 The Greek island of Paros Greece is one of the most popular and touristy Greek islands.

 Paros Island is located in the heart of the Cyclades, in the Aegean Sea, in front of Naxos and near Mykonos.
-It is a popular island and the reasons are obvious: exquisite sandy beaches in crystal waters, Parian traditional villages with whitewashed cubic houses in narrow paved alleys contrasted with the many colorful bougainvilleas, lovely chapels, an exciting nightlife…
+It is a popular island, and the reasons are obvious: exquisite sandy beaches in crystal waters, traditional Parian villages with whitewashed cubic houses in narrow paved alleys contrasted with the many colorful bougainvilleas, lovely chapels, and exciting nightlife…

 Paros Island was known in antiquity for its fine marble.
-The main town is Parikia.
-The most cosmopolitan area of the island is Naoussa.
+The main town is Parikia, and the most cosmopolitan area is Naoussa.

 Villages